asd65241/HKTVmall-Exchange-API/README.md

 ## Current Features

-This API support retrieving n-day
+- This API support retriveing sales of n-day before today
+- This API support retriveing sales of a particular date
+- This API support custom login

 ## Preparing Work